Dr Matt Watson

 - Teaching activities

+This third year module, which I convene, explores the critical, contested and controversial debates about environmental and ecological issues framed by the problematic of the Anthropocene.
 Using a range of examples of research undertaken by staff in the department from a variety of different countries this module develops a critical geographical approach to understanding environmental controversies.
-I contribute teaching on biodiversity and on the Anthropocene.

 Nepal Field Class